4 FLASH

 Steps to check:

-• Check ground connections: Verify the burner rack and gas valve have solid metal-to-metal contact with the furnace chassis.
-Tighten mounting screws and clean off rust or paint that may interfere with grounding.
+• Check ground connections: Verify that the burner rack and gas valve have solid metal-to-metal contact with the furnace chassis.
+Tighten mounting screws and clean off any rust or paint that may interfere with grounding.

-• Inspect burners: Look for rust, debris, or misalignment that could prevent flame from reaching the flame sensor.
+• Inspect burners: Look for rust, debris, or misalignment that could prevent the flame from reaching the flame sensor.
 Clean burner ports with a soft brush and compressed air (wear eye protection).

-• Verify gas supply: Ensure the manual gas valve is fully open and other gas appliances operate normally.
+• Verify gas supply: Ensure the manual gas valve is fully open and that other gas appliances operate normally.
 Low gas pressure requires professional testing.

-When to call a pro: If cleaning the flame sensor and burners does not resolve the 4-flash code, a technician should check microamp flame signal and may need to replace the flame sensor or control board.
+When to call a pro: If cleaning the flame sensor and burners does not resolve the 4-flash code, a technician should check the microamp flame signal and may need to replace the flame sensor or control board.

 Advertisements